Learning to Detect Every Thing in an Open World: Experiments

 \textit{2) $\text{Mask RCNN}^{\text{S}}$.} We avoid sampling background regions with hidden objects by sampling background boxes from the regions mostly inside the ground truth boxes.
 We assume that these regions are less likely to contain hidden objects.
 We compute the area of intersection with ground truth boxes over the area of the proposal box and sample background boxes with a large value of this criterion.

 \textit{3) $\text{Mask RCNN}^{\text{P}}$.} Inspired by ~\cite{joseph2021towards}, we implement a pseudo-labeling based open-set instance segmentation baseline.
-The idea is to assign pseudo-labels of foreground classes to the background regions (IoU with GT $<$ 0.5) that have high objectness score.
-A model is trained to minimize the loss on pseudo-labels.
+The idea is to assign pseudo-labels of foreground classes to the background regions (IoU with GT $<$ 0.5) that have high objectness scores.
+A model is trained to minimize the box classification loss on pseudo-labels.

-\textit{4) OLN.} OLN~\cite{kim2021learning} is a concurrent work for open-world instance segmentation.
-We adopt it for comparsions with our baseline models in the setting where they report results or publish trained models.

-\textbf{Class agnostic inference.} Since our goal is to detect objects in a scene without classifying them into closed-set classes, class agnostic inference is preferred.
-One way is to train a model in a class agnostic manner, \ie, regarding all classes as one \textit{foreground} class, but this makes a model unable to infer the class of detected objects.
-To achieve more flexible prediction, we apply a class agnostic inference method to a class discriminative object detector.
-Given the classification output of a region, we sum up all scores of (known) foreground classes, deeming the result as an objectness score.
-Mask and box regression are performed for the class with the maximum score.
-We also compare class-agnostic inference between a class-discriminative model and a class-agnostic model.
+\textbf{Evaluation.} In this work, Average Recall (AR) is mainly employed for performance evaluation following ~\cite{wang2021unidentified}.
+When class labels are available, we compute AR for each class given the objectness score and average over all classes as done in the standard COCO evaluation protocol.
+Unless otherwise specified, AR is computed following the COCO evaluation protocol, \ie, AR at 100 detections.
+Average precision (AP) is computed in a class agnostic way.